 Individual tracks now have moods associated with them, so you can make a smart playlist with a mood of “Euphoric Energy,” or quickly shuffle all tracks in your library which are “Exuberant” or “Forlorn.”
 Is anyone surprised The Cure showed up here?

 Don’t want to spend hours finding and managing your favorite videos?
 Let Plex and Vevo take care of it for you.
-Vevo’s catalog of over 140,000 HD music videos show up automatically in your library, ready to stream, and did we mention, without any ads!
+Vevo’s catalog of over 140,000 HD music videos show up automatically in your library, ready to stream, without interruption!
 For more details and to see which countries Vevo is available in, visit our help article on the topic.

 Create a custom radio station from tracks in your own library.
 Simply pick a track, select “Play Plex Mix” and you’re off to the races.
 Love a track you’re hearing?
 Queue up a Plex Mix and you’ll keep the mood going.